 - Is there an Arbitrary Headcount Limit and if so, what is it?
-While originally introduced due to technical limitations of early computers, it still has its justification in the tactical aspect: combat must be challenging and it's easier to balance encounters if you know how many fighters the player is likely to field.
-The downsides include Fridge Logic of the Lazy Backup and Leaked Experience (though both can be remedied) and players missing out on content (e.g. character arcs) specific to characters who are not included in the default standing party for purely tactical reasons.
+While originally introduced due to technical limitations of early computers, it still has its justifications: limiting the players' immediate resources forces them to get creative with them and pay closer attention, while simultaneously making balancing the encounters easier for the designer, since most players field a full party whenever they can.
+The downsides of having a headcount limit include Fridge Logic of the Lazy Backup and Leaked Experience (though both can be remedied) and players missing out on content (e.g. character arcs) specific to characters who are not included in the default standing party for purely tactical reasons.

 - If a character falls in battle, do they die for good or will they get better once the encounter is cleared?
 Does the death/K.O. of the main Player Character mean an immediate Game Over?
 If you use Non-Lethal K.O. like most modern games and want to execute a party member via Plotline Death, do make sure that said death is beyond whatever abuse the character faces in regular combat that merely makes them faint.

-- How much control over party members/followers do you give to the player?
-This concerns both Character Customization (can the players change their appearance, decide which equipment they use, which stats/skills they improve, etc.) and tactical control.
+- How much control over party members/followers do you give to the players?
+This concerns both Character Customization (can the players change their appearance, decide which equipment they use, which stats they improve, etc.) and tactical control.
 Options for the latter range from fully autarkic AI, through Squad Controls, scriptable AI, to scriptable AI with optional micromanagement, and mandatory micromanagement of each character.

 - First Person.
 By seeing the world through the eyes of your character, you become that character, so most such games tend to star a Heroic Mime or a Featureless Protagonist.
 Gameplay-wise, 1P view is optimal for aiming and shooting, while melee combat is less spectacular.
 Tactical party control is often absent or limited to Squad Controls.